otazelaar/NYTBooksApplication/README.md

   - Author
   - Description

+- Search different categories by choosing a category chip
-- Search lists using category chips to see lists
+- Search any books present in the database using search bar

 # Features
 - Light & dark Mode to match your system preferences